Comparing Alignment Healthcare (ALHC) & Its Peers

 |2.64

-Alignment Healthcare currently has a consensus target price of $20.89, indicating a potential upside of 95.41%.
-As a group, “Hospital & medical service plans” companies have a potential upside of 6.45%.
-Given Alignment Healthcare’s stronger consensus rating and higher probable upside, research analysts clearly believe Alignment Healthcare is more favorable than its rivals.
+Alignment Healthcare currently has a consensus price target of $20.89, suggesting a potential upside of 98.00%.
+As a group, “Hospital & medical service plans” companies have a potential upside of 5.65%.
+Given Alignment Healthcare’s stronger consensus rating and higher possible upside, research analysts plainly believe Alignment Healthcare is more favorable than its competitors.

 80.6% of Alignment Healthcare shares are owned by institutional investors.
 Comparatively, 88.0% of shares of all “Hospital & medical service plans” companies are owned by institutional investors.
-1.6% of shares of all “Hospital & medical service plans” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.
+1.5% of shares of all “Hospital & medical service plans” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

-This table compares Alignment Healthcare and its rivals revenue, earnings per share (EPS) and valuation.

 Summary

-Alignment Healthcare rivals beat Alignment Healthcare on 9 of the 12 factors compared.
+Alignment Healthcare competitors beat Alignment Healthcare on 8 of the 11 factors compared.

 Alignment Healthcare Company Profile (Get Rating)